Anusharajalakshme-ASICDesign/Anushaganesan-ASICdesign/README.md

 # Anushaganesan-ASICdesign

-# My Journey: From Mentee to Tech leader
+# Senior Staff SoC Design Enginee : From Mentee to Tech leader

-Master's qualified **Senior Staff SoC Design Engineer** with over a decade of international experience in the semiconductor industry.
-My career has been defined by a "Physical-Aware" approach to Front-End design ensuring that high-level architectural intent translates seamlessly into high-yield GDSII.
+Master's qualified **Senior Staff** with over a decade of international experience in the semiconductor industry.
+My career has been defined by a "Physical-Aware" approach to Front-End design with deep understanding of back-end ensuring that high-level architectural intent translates seamlessly into high-yield GDSII.
 * 4+ years with Infineon (Austin, TX, USA) – November 2021 –present
 * 5+ years with Microchip (Chennai, India) – July 2014 to January 2020.